Environmental issues on Maury Island: Gravel mining on Maury Island

 Glacier Northwest's proposed mining expansion has stirred response in the government.
 U.S. Senator Patty Murray, a senior member of the Appropriations Committee, has pushed measures for economic development and environmental and public safety initiatives throughout Washington, one of which concerns the conservation of Maury Island.
 Providing approximately $2 million, this bill would contribute to the goal of local organizations, such as POI, of preserving the threatened 250 acres (1 km²) that are home to the state's largest Madrona forests, as well as its shoreline habitats.
 By incorporating funds from local, state, and private sources, this bill would promote responsible, cost efficient local stewardship.

 Among the key figures in the conflict is former Washington Governor Booth Gardner, also a member of Preserve Our Islands.
 In a presentation given at the University of Washington for the Society and Oceans Course on April 26, 2005, Gardner expressed his support for POI and his personal philosophy on understanding both sides of the South Maury Island/Glacier Northwest mining issue and acknowledging the importance of one's personal view and the opponent's stance.
-While he has expressed hopes of the community purchasing the land from Glacier Northwest in order to stop the expansion, he does recognize the relevance of compromise and the reality of the situation.
-Gardner was joined by King County Council member Dow Constantine, who has strongly advocated the protection of salmon, expressing the possible negative impacts Glacier Northwest's expansion could have on the threatened species.
-In his view, putting the salmon in further danger would be a step backwards in the policies and funds currently implemented for protection.

 Gravel mining by Glacier Northwest on Maury Island does have some advantages.
 Glacier Northwest is a large company with twelve sites, other than south Maury Island, from which aggregates are mined in Washington and Oregon.
 Actively mining the Maury Island site would provide a small number of jobs for people on the island and in surrounding areas, while its operations are estimated to continue for the next 20 to 30 years, depending on business and demand.

 Additionally, the aggregate resources do not produce much waste material when mined, and are therefore beneficial and cost effective for the region.
 The sand, gravel, and quarry rock from the Maury Island site would be distributed throughout the Pacific Northwest region to be used for building roadways and houses, creating concrete, and making other products such as roof tiles and cement blocks.